ibm-watson-embedded-business-assistant/eba-example-agents/docs/integration/Web.md

 #### Adding IBM_EBA and Calling Setup

 This script should be loaded in the start of your application by simply adding a script tag which points to the path of the script.
 After loading this script, you should execute `IBM_EBA.setup` to pass any relevant data and credentials for logging into a session with the assistant.
+Note, in the example below, we have added an additional script tag in the beginning of the file to illustrate a method for providing custom intialization.

 ```
 <head>